 As for the Stone chainring seen on the USAMade adapter (scroll up to the title image at the top of the page), thats a Chinese Special that ran less than the godawfully expensive Wolf Tooth.
 Its noticeably lighter in construction than the WT and I’m not sure I am sold on the tooth profile.
 This ring will sit in my parts pile waiting in the wings as an emergency replacement.

 So in Chapter 8, I put up a Build Sheet.
-If you do all the math, you will find my $750 bike turned into a $3600 bike (some bits, like the battery, I already owned and just plugged in).
+If you do all the math, you will find my $750 bike turned into a $3600 bike (some bits, like the battery, I already owned and just plugged in so cashwise I am not out the full parts total).
 Given how expensive quality cargo bikes are, and the level of quality I have now, I am very happy with that cost vs. benefit.
 I have a really solid frame and top quality components, and a bike that is probably the best all-around transportation/auto replacement bike I have ever owned.

 But what of all of this was actually necessary?
 I build bikes as projects.
 Generally, I am more concerned with making the bike the best it can be.
 I don’t pay as much attention to final cost as most people would.
 Especially since I oftentimes upgrade in bits and pieces, which is less of a shock to the budget.